jonlpersson/ed-latimore/site/_posts/2022-10-26-best-face-oil-for-men.md

 ### Popular face oils

 When picking out a quality face oil, you want something that has a proven track record for improving your skin and not clogging pores.
-Good quality oils will contain some—and maybe just one—of the following high-quality ingredients for nourishing your skin and preventing aging<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>:
+Good quality oils will contain some—and maybe just one—of the following high-quality ingredients for nourishing your skin and preventing aging<sup>[1](#fn:1){: .footnote rel="footnote"}</sup>:

 * **Jojoba oil:** An oil produced from the seeds of the jojoba plant that has anti-inflammatory properties, which can help reduce redness and ease the effects of eczema and rosacea.
 * **Rosehip seed oil:** An ancient oil produced from the fruit and seeds of the rose plant.
 It’s commonly used for its valuable healing benefits and contains skin-nourishing vitamins and essential fatty acids.